WordPress/gutenberg/docs/README.md

 ## Quick links

-### Create pages and posts with the Block Editor
+### Create pages and posts with the block editor

 In the Block Editor Handbook, our tutorials will be development-focussed.
-However, it helps if you have some experience using the Block Editor the way an end-user would first.
-If you have no experience building with the Block Editor yet, we recommend you [learn to use the block editor](https://wordpress.org/support/article/wordpress-editor/) to create posts and pages.
+However, it helps if you have some experience using the block editor the way an end-user would first.
+If you have no experience building with the block editor yet, we recommend you [learn to use the block editor](https://wordpress.org/support/article/wordpress-editor/) to create posts and pages.

 ### Create a Block Tutorial